 In addition, there are assets and liabilities that are not required to be reported at fair value on a recurring basis.
 However, these assets may be recorded at fair value as a result of impairment charges or other adjustments made to the carrying value of the applicable assets.
 The fair value of our property and equipment is determined using discounted cash flows and significant unobservable inputs, unless there is an offer to purchase such assets, which could be the basis for determining fair value.
 The fair value of our intangible assets, excluding goodwill, is determined using discounted cash flows and significant unobservable inputs.
 The fair value of our investments in nonconsolidated affiliates is determined using quoted prices in private markets, discounted cash flows or earnings, or market multiples derived from a set of comparables.
-The fair value of our assets and liabilities of discontinued operations is determined using discounted cash flows and significant unobservable inputs unless there is an offer to purchase such assets and liabilities, which would be the basis for determining fair value.
+The fair value of our assets and liabilities of discontinued operations is determined using discounted cash flows and significant unobservable inputs unless there is an offer to purchase such assets flows and significant unobservable inputs of determined using discounted cash flows and significant unobservable inputs of our assets and liabilities of discontinued operations is determined using discounted cash flows and significant unobservable inputs unless there is an offer to purchase such assets and liabilities, which would be the basis for determining fair value.
 The fair value of our goodwill is determined using discounted projected operating results and cash flows, which involve significant unobservable inputs.